How AI-powered Tech Landed Man In Jail With Scant Evidence

 Looters had beaten him to it.
-Six days before in Minneapolis, George Floyd had been killed by police Officer Derek Chauvin.
-Four hundred miles away (640 kilometers), in Williams’ neighborhood, outrage boiled over.
+Six days before in Minneapolis, George Floyd had been killed by police officer Derek Chauvin.
+Four hundred miles away, in Williams’ neighborhood, outrage boiled over.
 Shops were torn up, store windows broken, fires burned.

 Williams found the gas station destroyed, so he said he made a U-turn to head home on South Stony Island Avenue.
 Before he reached East 63rd Street, Williams said Safarian Herring, a 25-year-old he said he had seen around the neighborhood, waved him down for a ride.